Latest Announcements11/23/20 Executive Order 180 - Face Covering Requirements

-- All rentals, as well as privately hosted events on public property via City’s Special Event application are cancelled at least through April 30.
+- Privately hosted events on public property via City’s Special Event application are on hold.
+Exception: Outdoor Fitness Use Permit.

 City of Burlington Municipal Annex Building is closed to the public but will remain staffed.
 This facility houses Collections and Customer Services division which collects property tax revenues, utility billing and miscellaneous revenues.

 How to make payments:

 - Drive-Thru at the Municipal Annex Building - 237 West Maple Avenue